MatthiasQuintern/nicole/README.md

 - `-i` ignore history
 - `-n` do not write to history
 - `-o` overwrite if the file already a lyrics
+- `-t` test, do not write lyrics to file, but print to console

 - `-h` show this
 - `--rm_explicit` remove the "[Explicit]" lyrics warning from the songs title tag